commander-framework/commander/README.md

 ![Commander Logo](resources/commanderLogo.png)

-A server and agent template with easy agent capability adding.
+A endpoint agent framework with easy capability adding.

 (currently in Alpha/development phase -- see project status at the bottom)